stephenverderame/cpp_book/src/move/values.md

 funcR(makePerson()); // no construction
 ```

 As you may notice, this `&&` syntax is exactly what we use in the move constructor.
-As an rvalue reference indicates a temporary or value we don't care about, this means that when passed to a move constructor, we're allowing that constructor to steal the rvalues internals and leave behind a "shell" of an object.
+As a rvalue reference indicates a temporary or value we don't care about, this means that when passed to a move constructor, we're allowing that constructor to steal the rvalues internals and leave behind a "shell"
+of an object.

-In order to move, we need a non-const rvalue reference (otherwise we couldn't modify the old value to invalidate it and we'd effectively perform a copy).
+In order to move, we need a non-const rvalue reference (otherwise we couldn't modify the old value to invalidate it, and we'd effectively perform a copy).
 Thus, since rvalue references are primarily used for moving, we don't often use `const` rvalue references.
 This is because, if we tried to move construct from a `const` rvalue reference, the compiler would silently perform a copy since a `const &&` cannot bind to `&&` but it can bind to `const &` (copy constructor!).

 ```C++